latif-muhammad/ANRP/README.md

 - Vehicle number plate detection and extraction using computer vision techniques with OpenCV.
 - Optical Character Recognition (OCR) for number plate recognition using EasyOCR.
-- Support for processing images or real-time video streams.
+- Support for processing images.
 - User-friendly web interface built with Django and HTML for easy interaction with the ANPR system.
 - Storage and retrieval of processed number plate data using a backend database.